ArcherBright123/eeleM/README.md

 + Down Air now Spikes
 + Neutral B now does the max damage: 487%
 + Neutral B then Spit (Press A) Insta Kills.
++ Kirby's Up B is no longer absolute shit.